crossplane/crossplane/design/design-doc-packages-v2.md

    [stdout](https://github.com/crossplane/crossplane/blob/a0d139f7cf269599ba916ed15af3fd68ffeabbdf/cmd/crossplane/package/unpack/unpack.go#L53).
 4. The _`ClusterPackageInstall` controller_ waits for the `Job` to complete successfully before reading the logs from the `Pod`.
-When the `Job` is complete, it reads the the logs and creates all of the objects that were printed, making a [few modifications as well as annotating and labelling appropriately](https://github.com/crossplane/crossplane/blob/6fc50822fbf11a7d31f8a9dabde5c8948c3b36ac/pkg/controller/packages/install/installjob.go#L259).
+When the `Job` is complete, it reads the logs and creates all of the objects that were printed, making a [few modifications as well as annotating and labelling appropriately](https://github.com/crossplane/crossplane/blob/6fc50822fbf11a7d31f8a9dabde5c8948c3b36ac/pkg/controller/packages/install/installjob.go#L259).
 5. The _`Package` controller_ observes the `Package` creation and assumes the